Carnap deployment and administration

 GOOGLESECRET: your Google Client secret

 Go to your newly minted Carnap instance and log in with Google.
-Then, go to
+Enter your name

 You can manage the site including promoting instructors, managing students, and